Notes on the Geography of The Western United States: A Boy's San Francisco: 2

 The baths, with several salt-water pools of various temperatures, operated into the 1950s.
 The boy swam in them but was more taken with the chamber of medieval torture instruments that was part of the adjoining museum.
 It was very explicit.

 Atop the hill was Sutro Park, donated by Adolph Sutro, the consolidator of the Comstock Lode, a mayor of San Francisco, and eventually a philanthropist.
-The site originally held Sutro's mansion, which probably explains the mighty lions.
+The site originally held Sutro's mansion, which explains the mighty lions.

 Here, from a sign on the spot, is the site in his time, along with Sutro in his muttonchops.